bytedance/sonic/README.md

 ### Buffer Size

-Sonic use memory pool in many places like `encoder.Encode`, `ast.Node.MarshalJSON` to improve performace, which may produce more memory usage (in-use) when server's load is high.
+Sonic use memory pool in many places like `encoder.Encode`, `ast.Node.MarshalJSON` to improve performance, which may produce more memory usage (in-use) when server's load is high.
 See [issue 614](https://github.com/bytedance/sonic/issues/614).
 Therefore, we introduce some options to let user control the behavior of memory pool.
 See [option](https://pkg.go.dev/github.com/bytedance/sonic@v1.11.9/option#pkg-variables) package.

 ### Faster JSON skip